 Here’s what to do if achy knees limit your ability to move with ease.

-Some things get better with age—wine, parenthood, and Jane Fonda, to name a few.
+Some things get better with age—wine, parenthood, and Betty White, to name a few.
 Unfortunately, your knees are not one of them.

 “Overuse is one of the main causes of knee pain,” says Lisa Woods, a personal trainer and yoga teacher in Colorado.
 And the older we get, the more we’ve used them.

 It’s a similar story for those with osteoarthritis, which affects 10 percent of men and 13 percent of women aged 60 and older, according to a review in Clinics in Geriatric Medicine.
 “Osteoarthritis is a form of arthritis caused by inflammation, breakdown, and the eventual loss of cartilage in the joints,” Woods says.
 “This happens over time, so it makes sense that most people affected are over 50.”

 The list of knee injuries that often coincide with aging is long, says Douglas Ebner, D.P.T., a physical therapist at The Ohio State University Wexner Medical Center.
 It includes patellofemoral pain syndrome, or pain in the front of the knee; meniscus tears and degeneration, where certain tissues in the knee are torn; and iliotibial band syndrome, in which the ligament that runs along the outside of the thigh and attaches to the knee is tight or inflamed.

 Whether you’ve already been diagnosed with these conditions or you’re hoping to prevent age-related aches and pains, certain exercises can help or hurt.
 Here are the dos and don’ts of working out to protect your knees.

 The most effective way to alleviate pain in your knee joints is simply to get moving, Woods says.
 “Walking, water aerobics, cycling, swimming, yoga, and strength training all help improve the symptoms associated with arthritic knee pain and knee pain in general.”